The Saga Begins: Music video

 In 1999, the music video was included as a bonus feature on Yankovic's first concert DVD, "Weird Al" Yankovic Live!
-An Easter Egg on the DVD is Yankovic's running commentary on the music video, accessible by pressing the "audio" button twice on your remote control.
+An Easter Egg on the DVD is Yankovic's running commentary on the music video, accessible by pressing the "audio" button twice on the remote control.

 In 2011, the entire video was released as a bonus feature in a Star Wars spoofs compilation for the 2011 Blu-ray box set release of the saga.

 Production

 The music video was filmed over two days in 1999.
 Yankovic described the shoot as one of the most difficult of his career.
 Yankovic wanted to keep it simple, as they could not use scenes from the film, the song was more than five minutes long, and they had a small budget.
 The concept Yankovic settled on was "MTV Unplugged in the Star Wars Cantina."

 Day one was when they filmed the desert scenes.
 The desert scenes were filmed in the Mojave Desert outside Baker, California.
 Temperatures reached 120 °F (49 °C) and several crew members passed out from heat exhaustion.
 Several scenes could only be filmed in one take, as there would be footprints in the sand for a second take.
 To film the final scene, they did not have time to use a camera dolly, so they got the shot by strapping Yankovic to a crane and spinning him around 50 feet in the air.

 The second day was when they filmed the cantina scenes.
 It was a much more comfortable shoot, as it was in an air conditioned studio.
 It did have its perils, however, as several cast members playing aliens had an allergic reaction to the special effects make-up and developed a rash.
 Yankovic kept the budget down by getting several friends and family members to play various roles, such as his second cousin Tammy as Queen Amidala, and a Tower Records clerk he knew as Mace Windu.
 Yankovic purposely avoided using recognizable Star Wars aliens so as to avoid any copyright troubles with Lucasfilm, but he made an exception for a silhouette of Yoda.
 He also obtained Lucasfilm's permission to use a promotional photo of Jake Lloyd.